Mojave Road: Mojave Road

 The land was ceded from Mexico to the US in 1848 following the Mexican–American War.
 In early 1858 the Mohave Trail became the Mojave Road, a wagon road connected to the newly pioneered Beale's Wagon Road across northern New Mexico Territory from Fort Defiance to Beale's Crossing on the Colorado River where it linked up with the Mojave Road.
+This ran from the Colorado crossing to where it left the Mojave River, west of the vicinity of modern Barstow.
 Wagon trains of settlers coming west on the Santa Fe Trail soon followed Beale's Wagon Road and the Mojave Road into Southern California.
 Beale's road was shorter than the route via the more southern Southern Emigrant Trail and it was cooler in summer, snow-free in winter, had better forage, and was better watered.
 Soon hostilities began between the Mohaves and the settlers, triggering the Mohave War.

 From the time of the Mohave War the Mohave Road came under the purview of the U.S. government.
 Army posts were established at Fort Mojave, at Beale's Crossing in 1859, and, after the Bitter Spring Expedition at Camp Cady, 10.9 mi east of Fork of the Road at its junction with the Mormon Road, in 1860.
 Smaller outposts were established later in the 1860s east of Camp Cady along the trail and regular patrols instituted.
 The army protected the settlers and travelers from the attacks of the resident Paiute, Mojave, and Chemehuevi Native Americans until 1871.
 This also opened the way for large mining development in the Mojave Desert region of San Bernardino County and agricultural development in the Victor Valley area.

+During the Colorado River Gold Rush from 1862 it became one of the major roads to the gold and silver mining regions on the upper river and linked by the Hardyville - Prescott Road in 1864 to the mining regions in northern and central Arizona.